flow-ciandt/bcp-agent/README.md

 - `--log-level`: Set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
 Default is INFO.
 - `--output-file`: Path to save the output results.
 If not provided, results are printed to stdout.
-- `--provider`: LLM provider to use (openai or claude).
+- `--provider`: LLM provider to use (openai, claude, flow-openai or flow-bedrock).
 Default is openai.
 - `--format`: Output format (text or json).
 Default is json.

 For more detailed CLI usage information, see the [CLI Usage Guide](docs/usage/cli_usage.md).